edgio-docs/edgio-docs/guides/delivery/control/configure/intelligent_ingest.md

 title: Intelligent Ingest
 ---

-If you're an Origin Storage customer, you can use Intelligent Ingest to automatically populate Origin Storage with new content as it is requested from the CDN.
+If you are an Origin Storage customer, you can use Intelligent Ingest to automatically populate Origin Storage with new content as it is requested from the CDN.
 If a request results in a CDN Cache Miss, and the content is not found in Origin Storage, Intelligent Ingest will retrieve and ingest the content from the remote host(s) you specify.
 You can create any number of "rules" that pair specific Origin Storage logins and content paths with specific remote hosts and paths.
 These rules are also known as "rewrites."

 ## Intelligent Ingest List Page  {/*intelligent-ingest-list-page*/}